OUR GOVERNANCE

 * Independent members of the Committee who are not members of the Board

-Key focus areas and value-creating activities for the period under review
+Key focus areas and value creating activities for the period under review

-Human Centred Donor Care
+Human Centered Donor Care

 Patient Blood Management (PBM)